-This latest version of the Fortran Tools includes all of the features of the previous versions, with an updated gfortran, an updated Code::Blocks, books, and other software.
+The main feature of version 5.2 is an installer.
+However, it includes all of the features of the previous versions, with the latest gfortran, an updated Code::Blocks, books, and other software.

 More information about this feature can be seen in Section 11.2 of the Fortran Tools manual.

-The other new feature is Glade, which is a graphical user interface (GUI) for creating GUIs for Fortran programs, that is, it is a “resource editor”.
+The other new feature in 5.1 was Glade, which is a graphical user interface (GUI) for creating GUIs for Fortran programs, that is, it is a “resource editor”.
 Here is Glade preparing a GUI to display the time of day:

 Here is the GUI presented when running a program that uses this Glade file: